ModuKai/RateMyCSProfessor/docs/design/RCSP_DesignDoc.md

   <tr>
     <td>Class Rating</td>
     <td>
       In some cases, a student may seek to focus on a particular class and the material covered rather than the professor.
-We allow for this, and so classes associated with their title and host institution will be viewable with respective ratings.
+We allow for this, and so classes, with their title and host institution will be viewable on a page with their respective ratings.
 A <i>class</i> and a <i>professor</i> do not inherently differ except that there is no such thing as a class profile.
-Raters may be optionally allowed to "forward" their class rating to the professor that taught it, effectively making the rating appear and exist in the record of both that class page and the professor's page.
+Raters may be optionally allowed to "forward" their class rating to the professor that taught it, effectively making the rating appear and exist in the record of both that class page and the professor's page, respecting our timed anonymity principle on both ends.
     </td>
   </tr>